Category: West Virginia

 West Virginia Credit for Taxes Paid to Another State

-West Virginia Residents may be eligible to claim a credit for income taxes paid to another state on income derived from sources within that state.
+West Virginia Residents Subject to certain limitations, a West Virginia resident may be eligible to claim a credit for income taxes paid to another state.
 The purpose of this credit is to prevent dual taxation of such income.

-Part-Year Residents may only claim credit for taxes paid to another state during their period of West Virginia residency.
+Part-Year Residents Part-year residents may only claim credit for taxes paid to another state during their period of West Virginia residency.

 Nonresidents are not entitled to a Schedule E credit under any circumstances.